data-creative/law-school-outcomes-dataviz/README.md

-Law School Employment Dataviz
+# Law School Employment Outcomes

-Each ABA-accredited law school is required to post employment data about their graduates.

 ## Usage

+Given a school-hosted report url, get information about that school and the employment outcomes of its recent graduates:

 ```` sh
 ruby script/parse_pdfs.rb